Stainless Steel Square Bars

 Stainless Steel Square Bars Supplier & Features

-When you purchase square bars from Stainless Shapes, we promise that all of our metals are tested and produced to the highest standards.
+When you purchase stainless steel square bars from Stainless Shapes, we promise that all of our metals are tested and produced to the highest standards.
 We have over 25 years of experience in the stainless steel and always deliver the highest quality for our customers.

 Stainless Steel Square Bar Presses Offered

 Cold Drawn: Cold drawn is the best way to form square bars because of the concentrated forming required.
 This process would involve the hot rolled process and then, of course, be further formed into the square form that is required by the client.
-While cold drawn square bars will be stronger in quality, they are sometimes not necessarily necessary for the task at hand.
+While cold drawn square bars will be stronger in quality, they are sometimes not n necessary for the task at hand.

-Hot Rolled: For steel sizes in between 3” to 8”, we can offer hot rolled versions of these square bars at the request of the purchaser.
+Hot Rolled: For steel sizes in between 3” to 8”, we can offer hot rolled versions of these square bars at the request of the customer.
 The size and durability of the hot rolled process allow us to have quicker service for those who need square bars.

-Square bar Metals
+Square Bar Metals

 A Note on DFARS: